sustrik/libdill/man/http_detach.md

 HTTP is an application-level protocol described in RFC 7230.
 This implementation handles only the request/response exchange.
 Whatever comes after that must be handled by a different protocol.

 This function does the terminal handshake and returns underlying socket to the user.

-The socket is closed even in the case of error.
+In the case of error the socket, as well as the entire underlying network stack, is closed.

 _deadline_ is a point in time when the operation should time out.
 Use the **now()** function to get your current point in time.
 0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.